rakshithkalmadi/hashfinance-agents/README.md

-"# HashFinance Agents
+# HashFinance Agents

-HashFinance is an intelligent financial AI assistant system built using Google's Agent Development Kit (ADK).
-It provides users with comprehensive financial analysis, projections, and educational content through a sophisticated multi-agent architecture.
+HashFinance Agents is a modular, multi-agent financial AI assistant system built using Google's Agent Development Kit (ADK).
+It provides users with comprehensive financial analysis, projections, education, and actionable advice through a sophisticated, extensible architecture.

 ## 🚀 What is HashFinance?